Teach Philosophy 101

 -

-Don’t unwittingly treat a person with disabilities as “a pariah.”
+Don’t unwittingly treat a person with disabilities as different in some way.
 Many of us were trained as children not to stare at people with disabilities.
-Indeed, disabilities often make us uncomfortable, and we have a tendency to ignore students with disabilities.
+Indeed, disabilities often make us uncomfortable, which may lead to a tendency to ignore students with disabilities.
 You should make every effort to fully engage these students in your classroom and make the same demands of them that you do of every other student (Whitman 349).

 -